adamwiggins/clockwork/README.md

 Daemonization
 -------------

-Thanks to @fddayan, `clockworkd` executes clockwork script in as a daemon.
+Thanks to @fddayan, `clockworkd` executes clockwork script as a daemon.

-You need `daemons` gem to use `clockworkd`.
+You will need the `daemons` gem to use `clockworkd`.
 It is not automatically installed, please install by yourself.

 Then,